Selamdaw/Data_analyst_portfolio/README.md

 **Collection:** Data from the gym members exercise sessions were collected from a kaggle dataset by Kala Khorasami for data scientists, health researchers, and fitness enthusiasts interested in studying exercise habits or analyzing the relationship between demographic and physiological data to use.

 ### Data Cleaning
-**Cleaning:** The data underwent rigorous cleaning processes, including unit conversions, alignment corrections, and formatting to ensure compatibility with visualization tools.
-To clean and preprocess the data, it involved removing duplicates.
-After selecting all columns to check if duplicates could exist across any of them, the output message confirmed there were no duplicates found.
-Next
+The data underwent rigorous cleaning processes, including unit conversions, alignment corrections, and formatting to ensure compatibility with visualization tools. <br>
+<br>**Cleaning:** To clean and preprocess the data, it involved removing duplicates.
+After selecting all columns to check if duplicates could exist across any of them, the output message confirmed there were no duplicates found. <br> <br> Next, the data was processed for having any missing values.
+After applying Conditional Formatting, highlighting Cell Rules and adding a filter on Excel to highlight any blanks, it found that were no missing values found on this dataset. <br> <br> Using Conditional Formatting to highlight extreme values it revealed potential outliers in both Calories_Burned and Session_Duration (hours).
+In the Calories_Burned distribution, there are several points that could represent exceptionally high-calorie burns, possibly from unusually intense or prolonged workouts.
+Similarly, Session_Duration (hours) shows a few high values that deviate from the main grouping, suggesting some users may have unusually long exercise sessions.
+These outliers could significantly impact analysis by skewing averages or correlations, so further investigation or handling (e.g., removal or adjustment) may be warranted.

 ### Data Analysis